scalar-labs/scalar-kubernetes/docs/SetupDatabaseAKS.md

 In this section, you will create an Azure Database for PostgreSQL.

 ### Recommendations

-You can select Flexible or Single server deployment for Azure Database for PostgreSQL.
+* You should select Flexible or Single server deployment for Azure Database for PostgreSQL.
 You can refer to [official documentation](https://docs.microsoft.com/en-us/azure/postgresql/overview-postgres-choose-server-options) to check and compare which option suits you best.
+* You should select a deployment that suits your IOPS requirements.
+    * For Single server deployments, IOPS is defined on the amount of storage provisioned(3 IOPS/GB).
+    * For Flexible server deployments, additional IOPS can be provisioned and the maximum threshold will be defined by the storage and the database instance chosen.

 ### Steps

 You can follow the [official documentation](https://docs.microsoft.com/en-us/azure/postgresql/quickstart-create-server-database-portal) to create an Azure Database for PostgreSQL server for Single server deployment.
-For Flexible server deployment for the same, you can follow this [guide](https://docs.microsoft.com/en-us/azure/postgresql/flexible-server/quickstart-create-server-portal).
+For creating a flexible server deployment for Azure Database for PostgreSQL, you can follow this [official guide](https://docs.microsoft.com/en-us/azure/postgresql/flexible-server/quickstart-create-server-portal).

 ### Scale Performance

 **Scaling storage**:- You can enable the `storage auto grow` feature to automatically increase storage when it reaches a threshold without impacting the workload.
+Please note this feature is not yet available for Flexible server deployment for Azure Databases for PostgreSQL.

+You can scale resources based on the deployment you choose.
+For Single server deployment, you can refer to the [official documentation](https://docs.microsoft.com/en-gb/azure/postgresql/concepts-pricing-tiers#scale-resources) for scaling resources.
+For Flexible server deployments, additional IOPS can be provisioned.
+You can read more about maximum IOPS utilization [here](https://docs.microsoft.com/en-us/azure/postgresql/flexible-server/concepts-compute-storage#maximum-iops-for-your-configuration).

 ### Monitoring Azure Database for PostgreSQL